zablose/captcha/readme.md

 ## Basic Usage

-In case you are not happy Laravel user, you may still use this package.
+In case you are not a happy Laravel user, you may still use this package.

 Create captcha, add details to the session and output the image.